 How do I organize my 'everything' drawer?

-Every kitchen needs an ‘everything’ drawer.
+Every kitchen needs an ‘everything’ drawer, and it’s an essential when you’re organizing a small kitchen, too.
 However, despite what its name suggests, it shouldn’t become a dumping ground for literally everything.
 Regular decluttering is a great way to avoid this.
 Set aside 10 minutes every few weeks to go through and get rid of anything that’s snuck its way in – think old take-out menus, shopping lists, broken pens, etc.

 Dividers are also your best friend when it comes to keeping it an 'everything' kitchen drawer organized.
 You could assign each family member their own section, or categorize by type: take out menus, spare change, batteries, pens, etc – don’t forget to clearly label so you know exactly what goes where.
 Use lidded containers for things such as paper clips and small batteries.
 You could also consider including integrated sockets for recharging phones and tablets – no unsightly wires trailing on the countertops is a bonus.